By Saurav · saavos

 Three jobs.
 In order of how reliably they pay off.

 1. Deflect repeat support questions.
-Roughly 40–70% of small business support questions are repeats: "what are your hours," "do you offer refunds," "how long does shipping take," "what's included in the Pro plan."
+Roughly 40–70% of small business support questions are repeats: "what are your hours," "do you offer refunds," "how long does shipping take," "what's included in the Builder plan."
 A well-trained chatbot answers all of these without you touching the inbox.
 Reducing customer support tickets with an AI chatbot goes deep on the measurement side if you want to track it.

 2. Catch visitors who bounce before contacting you.
 A visitor who can't find your return policy or shipping cost in 20 seconds usually leaves.
 They don't email you; they're just gone.
 A chatbot that answers instantly salvages a portion of that traffic.
 The conversion math here is harder to measure but the behavior is consistent: faster answers keep people on-site longer.